-Personnel must preserve and protect the confidentiality of information entrusted to them by the Company or that otherwise comes into their possession in the course of their employment, except when disclosure is expressly authorized or legally mandated.
+Directors, officers and employees of the Company must preserve and protect the confidentiality of information entrusted to them by the Company or that otherwise comes into their possession in the course of their employment, except when disclosure is expressly authorized or legally mandated.

-The obligation to preserve confidential information continues even after Personnel leave the Company.
+The obligation to preserve confidential information continues even after directors, employees, and officers leave the Company.
+The Company's Disclosure Policy sets forth certain specific obligations in respect of confidentiality.